Your travel expert

 Undulated Tinamou, Roseate Spoonbills, Zigzag herons, Pygmy Kingfisher, Chestnut-bellied Guan, White-fronted and Pale-crested Woodpeckers, White-lored and Cinereous-breasted Spinetails, Planalto Slaty Antshrike, Subtropical Doradito, Red-billed Scythebill, Flavescent Warbler, Moustached and Fawn-breasted Wrens, Purplish Jay, Nanday Parakeets, Saffron Finch and Chestnut-bellied Guan.
 Helmeted Manakin, Stripe-necked TodyTyrant, Plain Inezia, Flavescent Warbler, Large-billed Antwren, Pale-crested Woodpecker, White-eyed Attila, Rusty-fronted Tody-Flycatcher, Forest Elaenia, Moustached Wren, Golden-green Woodpecker, Rufous-tailed Jacamar and White-lored Spinetail, Mottled Owl, Black-banded Owl

 Located on the banks of the Pixaim River, between Cerrado and riparian vegetation, this private reserve is entirely dedicated to conservation and tourism.
-These 360 hectares are home to, in addition to 360 species of birds, a large number of mammals, including the giant otter, caiman, capibara, several species of primate and the rare Ocelot and the mythical Tapir.
-The trails in the reserve allow us to get close up to the sites of interest, including the observation tower and the Pixaim River.
-After this long day of observations we continue north to our last fazenda.
-First night walk after dinner to try to observe owls, poorwills and potoos.
+These 360 hectares are home to, in addition to 360 species of birds, a large number of mammals, including the giant otter, caiman, capibara, several species of primate, and the rare Ocelot and the mysterious Tapir.
+The trails in the reserve grant us privileged access to key observation sites, including the observation tower and the Pixaim River.
+After a long day of birding and mammal watching, we continue north to our last lodge.
+On our first night walk after dinner, we will try to observe owls, nightjars, and potoos.

 English-speaking naturalist guide, private transport